nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

    arguments from the user input.
    1. Each of these parse methods in `Parser` class then calls utility methods from `ParserUtils` class to return a parsed value.
-4. All relevant arguments that are parsed will them be used to create a new `XYZCommand `object which is then returned to the `Parser` class.
+4. All relevant arguments that are parsed will then be used to create a new `XYZCommand `object which is then returned to the `Parser` class.
 5. The created `XYZCommand` object is then returned to the `SplitLah` object to be run.